jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 An example of turning away business could be a company saying, "Sorry, we aren't a good fit for this project."
 Another example is scarcity marketing.

-We'll discuss how each of these tactics can improve a company's sales and brand image.
+We'll discuss how these strategies can improve a company's sales and brand image.

 ## "Sorry, we aren't a good fit for this project."